Emma B (model): Television career

-In 2004, after taking a break from the limelight to spend time with her mother and sister in Hastings, Emma B returned into the media spotlight.
+In 2004, after taking a break from the limelight to spend time with her mother and sister in Hastings, Emma B returned to the media spotlight.
 As her popularity had risen with modelling, other media projects became available, including a recording contract with East West Records.
 She has presented for ITV2 (The Mix, Flying Start), Sky One (Babes Behaving Badly, Celebrity Fear Factor UK), the Disney Channel and MTV.
 She made her acting debut in Channel 4's It's a Girl Thing, and her own fly-on-the-wall reality TV show Young, Hot and Talented.

 After being lined up to star with then-lover, East 17 singer Brian Harvey in ITV1's summer 2004 version of I'm a Celebrity...
 Get Me Out of Here!, she took part in ITV1 reality TV flop Celebrity Wrestling.
 She also participated in Five's celebrity reality show The Farm, was the runner up in Sky One's Cirque de Celebrité in 2006 and has appeared on ITV Play's phone-in quiz show The Mint.

-She has taken part in the second series of Channel 4's Celebrity Coach Trip which aired in October 2011.

-She also took part in BBC's Snog Marry Avoid?
+She took part in the second series of Channel 4's Celebrity Coach Trip which aired in October 2011.
+She also took part in BBC's Snog Marry Avoid?.

 Personal life

-Blocksage is the mother of two sons and is married to former boy Ollie Oxley.
+Blocksage is the mother of two sons and is married to Ollie Oxley.